tflanagan/quickbase.dev/source/index.html.md

 <a href='https://help.quickbase.com/api-guide/gen_results_table.html' target='_blank'>Quick Base Documentation</a>

+Use API_GenResultsTable to embed a Quick Base table report in an HTML page.

+This call is typically used in its URL form embedded in an HTML page.
+When the HTML page is opened in a browser, the call runs automatically and returns results to qdbWrite() for display in the HTML page.

+You can also specify that the results should be returned as a JavaScript array, in CSV format, or as tab separated values.

+By default, API_GenResultsTable returns the same number of rows as would be returned in the UI.
+However, you can specify a different number of rows in your table by including num-n in the options parameter.

+You can split a result set into several tables by calling API_GenResultsTable once for each table, using the skp option after the first invocation to skip over the records already returned.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------
 dbid | true | | Table DBID